jakearchibald/jakearchibald.com/static-build/posts/2025/10/present-and-future-of-progressive-image-rendering/index.md

 So if the browser manages to download 6 kB then stalls, then AVIF can produce a better result.
 But since the AVIF rendering is only two-pass, if the browser has say 50 kB, then the JPEG XL rendering is much better.

 This is all just 'in theory' until becomes fast enough to land in a browser.
-But [the implementation underway in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1986393) is based on jxl-oxide, so could have the same progressive decoding capabilities.
+But [the implementation underway in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1986393) is based on jxl-oxide, so could have the same progressive rendering capabilities.

 # A better 'progressive' feature for AVIF?